CookiezyCookiezy

 Load and boot Cookiezy from app/layout.tsx

-Add the CSS and scripts to your root layout, then boot the plain adapter with the locale and policy route you want to use.
+Add the CSS and scripts to your root layout, then boot the plain adapter with the locale, policy route, and issued licensing values you want to use.
 This keeps the consent layer available on every App Router page.
+Important: boot the adapter before loading `cookie-consent.js`, because the core runtime verifies the license immediately on load.
+If `license.siteKey` or `license.verifyUrl` are missing, or if the core script runs before `CookiezyPlainAdapter.boot(...)`, the runtime will stay in restricted mode with `license_not_configured`.

 Code snippet